 Fast registration channel are opened for listeners.
 Enter from here.

 The submitted papers will be peer reviewed by Technical Committee.
-All peer reviewed and accepted papers, after presentation, will be published into the BDE 2020 (ISBN: 978-1-4503-7722-5) conference proceedings, as one special session, which will be indexed by Ei Compendex and Scopus, and to be submitted and reviewed by Thomson Reuters Conference Proceedings Citation Index (CPCI).
+All peer reviewed and accepted papers, after presentation, will be published into the international conference proceedings, which will be indexed by Ei Compendex and Scopus, and to be submitted and reviewed by Thomson Reuters Conference Proceedings Citation Index (CPCI).

 The elderly and disabilities